georgeadamson/jAnimate/readme.txt

+(Work in progress)

-jQuery plugin to allow jQuery's animate() method to accpts the following as if they're normal css properties:
+jQuery plugin to allow jQuery's animate() method to accept the following as if they're normal css properties:

  - rotate: "(angle)" (also accepts just angle)
  - skew: "(ax,ay)" (also accepts just ax to set both values)